Khachig/Khachig.github.io/README.md

 # Hi

 Welcome to my website.
-There's not much to see at the moment, but work is in progress so check back soon!
+There's not much to see right now, but work is in progress so check back soon!